joh-fischer/pytorch-vision/README.md

 ## Usage

-You can train a model with
+You can train the models with

 ```
-python3 main.py resnet --name exp1 --epochs 2
+python3 main.py resnet --name exp1 --epochs 60 --batch-size 256 --warmup-epochs 10
 ```

 A list of supported models can be found in the results section (*code* column).